 Pain is perceived in the brain.
 While neurological signals may be transmitted to and from the brain from other parts of the body, pain is a constructed perception created in the brain, not in the body.

 Of course, for different people the perception of pain may be different.
-However, for all people it is magnified by certain experiences such as stress, addiction, poor diet and difficult living situations.
+However, for everyone it is magnified by certain experiences such as stress, addiction, poor diet and difficult living situations.

 What is interesting when we look at the perception of pain is that some people have learnt not to experience pain or to experience very little pain.

-In using medical hypnosis, we are able to help people experience hypnotic anaesthesia and analgesia during surgery or medical procedures when they cannot have chemical anaesthetic due to medical conditions or allergies.
+In using medical hypnosis, we are able to help you experience hypnotic anaesthesia and analgesia during surgery or medical procedures when you cannot have chemical anaesthetic due to medical conditions or allergies.

 I have personally undergone dental and medical procedures comfortably without any painkillers during my training as a medical hypnotist.